How to get in and out of Battambang, rent bicycles or motos, plus our favorite tuk tuk tours.

 T: 012 687 098 (new number)

 You can rent bicycles for $2 per day through Soksabike, which is located in the Kinyei coffeeshop.
-They also offer a range of different bike tours around the countryside.
+They also rent mountain bikes for $5 per day, as well as offering a range of different bike tours around the countryside.

 Street 1.5, Battambang

 T: 017 860 003

 The Gecko rents motos for $7 per day or $5 per half day (fewer than 5 hours).
 Rates include a helmet.

 Battambang Bike offers a range of bike tours of Battambang, including architectural tours and custom-made tours.
 They also rent bicycles for $2 per day, including the use of a helmet.